GSto/digital-garden/meta/missing.md

 # Missing Links ({{brokenLinks | size}})

 A list of broken internal links. can serve as inspiration for parts of the graph that may call for further information.
 Some links may be misspelled or mis-termed versions of existing links.
-These should be fixed.
+These should be fixed. links to basic terms may be better if replaced with a link to an external source.

-missing links with multiple instances are a sign they should be fixed.
+Missing links with multiple instances are a sign they should be fixed.

-some of these links will never exist, but that doesn't mean you should remove them. missing links are a feature not a bug.

 {% for link in brokenLinks %}